 The rest of Santiago is a series of narrow alleys.
 Some of them are quite busy, others surprisingly quiet.
 Either way, it is lovely to take a walk around to enjoy the interesting layout and breathe the great atmosphere.

 At around 30 minutes drive from Santiago de Compostela, there’s a beautiful palace called Pazo de Oca, often referred to as the Galician Versailles.
 Though the interiors can’t be visited (the owners still live in the palace, how amazing is that?!) it is possible to roam through the incredibly well kept gardens.
 There is a labyrinth of hedgerows, beautiful flowers galore, and even a large pond with swans in it.

 PRACTICAL INFORMATION: Pazo de Oca is open every day from 9:00 am to 6:30 pm (November to March); or 9:00 am to 8:30 pm (April to October).
 Admission to the gardens is free.

 Nowadays, this is a UNESCO World Heritage Site.
-It originally was a Benedectines monastery, which had been built in the 10th century and then abandoned at the very beginning of the 12th century.
+It originally was a Benedictines monastery, which had been built in the 10th century and then abandoned at the very beginning of the 12th century.
 In 1142 it was re-founded as a Cistercian monastery, and the baroque church was built in 1708.

 The peculiarity of Playa de las Catedrales is the rock formations which, carved by the sea and the wind, have taken the most incredible shapes – thus looking like cathedrals.

 Rías Baixas, Ribeira Sacra, D.O.
 Monterrei and O Ribeiro are great places to visit to discover local wines, but you don’t have to travel far from Santiago at all!
 Indeed, one of the best places to visit in Galicia for wine tasting is Pazo de Galegos, a fabulous vineyard and winery with an annexed hotel at only 30 minutes drive from Santiago.
 The wine is really good, but should not be the only reason to visit this place.